DAEDALUS-Modding/Unit-Mod-Compatibility-Patches/README.md

 - [Second Wave (2W)](https://github.com/Anonemous2/pa.mla.unit.addon)
 - [Section 17 (S17)](https://github.com/DAEDALUS-Modding/Section-17)

+Note that CMM's merge feature still works fine for all players if they are using Second Wave with Section 17, but without Legion; this ComPatch is still available for download, but it is obsolete.

 ## Usage

 Any combination of mods requires a specific ComPatch, head over to the Releases section and look for the ComPatch which fits your desired setup.